Q (programming language from Kx Systems)

 Q is a programming language for array processing, developed by Arthur Whitney.
-It is proprietary software, commercialized by Kx Systems.
+It is proprietary software, commercialized by KX Systems.
 Q serves as the query language for kdb+, a disk based and in-memory, column-based database.
 Kdb+ is based on the language k, a terse variant of the language APL.
-Q is a thin wrapper around k, providing a more readable, English-like interface.
+Q is a thin wrapper library around k, providing a more readable, English-like interface.
 One of the use cases is financial time series analysis, as one could do inexact time matches.
 An example is to match the a bid and the ask before that.
 Both timestamps slightly differ and are matched anyway.

 Overview

 The fundamental building blocks of q are atoms, lists, and functions.
 Atoms are scalars and include the data types numeric, character, date, and time.
 Lists are ordered collections of atoms (or other lists) upon which the higher level data structures dictionaries and tables are internally constructed.
 A dictionary is a map of a list of keys to a list of values.
 A table is a transposed dictionary of symbol keys and equal length lists (columns) as values.
 A keyed table, analogous to a table with a primary key placed on it, is a dictionary where the keys and values are arranged as two tables.

 The following code demonstrates the relationships of the data structures.
 Expressions to evaluate appear prefixed with the q) prompt, with the output of the evaluation shown beneath: